Digi International Inc. (NASDAQ:DGII) Expected to Post Quarterly Sales of $77.69 Million

-Equities analysts expect Digi International Inc. (NASDAQ:DGII) to announce sales of $77.69 million for the current quarter, according to Zacks Investment Research.
-Two analysts have made estimates for Digi International’s earnings, with the highest sales estimate coming in at $77.87 million and the lowest estimate coming in at $77.50 million.
-Digi International reported sales of $73.17 million during the same quarter last year, which suggests a positive year over year growth rate of 6.2%.
-The company is expected to issue its next earnings results on Thursday, November 11th.
+Equities research analysts predict that Digi International Inc. (NASDAQ:DGII) will post sales of $77.69 million for the current quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for Digi International’s earnings, with estimates ranging from $77.50 million to $77.87 million.
+Digi International posted sales of $73.17 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 6.2%.
+The business is expected to issue its next earnings results on Thursday, November 11th.

-According to Zacks, analysts expect that Digi International will report full-year sales of $307.25 million for the current financial year, with estimates ranging from $307.10 million to $307.39 million.
-For the next financial year, analysts anticipate that the business will post sales of $332.59 million, with estimates ranging from $329.70 million to $335.47 million.
-Zacks’ sales calculations are an average based on a survey of research firms that follow Digi International.
+On average, analysts expect that Digi International will report full year sales of $307.25 million for the current year, with estimates ranging from $307.10 million to $307.39 million.
+For the next fiscal year, analysts expect that the company will post sales of $332.59 million, with estimates ranging from $329.70 million to $335.47 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that cover Digi International.

-Digi International (NASDAQ:DGII) last posted its quarterly earnings results on Wednesday, August 4th.
-The technology company reported $0.09 EPS for the quarter, missing analysts’ consensus estimates of $0.10 by ($0.01).
-Digi International had a return on equity of 2.44% and a net margin of 3.37%.
-The company had revenue of $79.08 million during the quarter, compared to the consensus estimate of $77.16 million.
-During the same period last year, the firm posted $0.16 EPS.
-The company’s revenue for the quarter was up 12.4% compared to the same quarter last year.
+Digi International (NASDAQ:DGII) last released its earnings results on Wednesday, August 4th.
+The technology company reported $0.09 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.10 by ($0.01).
+The company had revenue of $79.08 million for the quarter, compared to analyst estimates of $77.16 million.
+Digi International had a net margin of 3.37% and a return on equity of 2.44%.
+The firm’s quarterly revenue was up 12.4% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.16 EPS.

-Several hedge funds and other institutional investors have recently made changes to their positions in DGII.
-Essex Investment Management Co.
-LLC bought a new position in shares of Digi International during the first quarter valued at approximately $2,566,000.
-Ameriprise Financial Inc. grew its holdings in shares of Digi International by 15.6% during the first quarter.
-Ameriprise Financial Inc. now owns 658,559 shares of the technology company’s stock valued at $12,506,000 after buying an additional 88,892 shares during the last quarter.
-Geode Capital Management LLC grew its holdings in shares of Digi International by 13.1% during the second quarter.
-Geode Capital Management LLC now owns 596,498 shares of the technology company’s stock valued at $11,995,000 after buying an additional 69,193 shares during the last quarter.
-Bank of New York Mellon Corp grew its holdings in shares of Digi International by 7.4% during the first quarter.
-Bank of New York Mellon Corp now owns 330,919 shares of the technology company’s stock valued at $6,284,000 after buying an additional 22,704 shares during the last quarter.
-Finally, Amalgamated Bank purchased a new stake in shares of Digi International during the second quarter valued at approximately $331,000.
-87.07% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in DGII.
+Stonebridge Capital Advisors LLC acquired a new stake in shares of Digi International in the first quarter worth $55,000.
+Ensign Peak Advisors Inc acquired a new stake in shares of Digi International in the first quarter worth $70,000.
+Mutual of America Capital Management LLC grew its stake in shares of Digi International by 21.6% in the first quarter.
+Mutual of America Capital Management LLC now owns 4,435 shares of the technology company’s stock worth $84,000 after acquiring an additional 789 shares during the last quarter.
+Teachers Retirement System of The State of Kentucky grew its stake in shares of Digi International by 50.9% in the first quarter.
+Teachers Retirement System of The State of Kentucky now owns 8,300 shares of the technology company’s stock worth $158,000 after acquiring an additional 2,800 shares during the last quarter.
+Finally, Metropolitan Life Insurance Co NY grew its stake in shares of Digi International by 116,225.0% in the second quarter.
+Metropolitan Life Insurance Co NY now owns 9,306 shares of the technology company’s stock worth $187,000 after acquiring an additional 9,298 shares during the last quarter.
+Institutional investors and hedge funds own 87.07% of the company’s stock.

 Digi International, Inc provides business and mission-critical Internet of Things (IoT) connectivity products, services and solutions.
 It operates through the following segments: IoT Products & Services and IoT Solutions.
 The IoT Products & Services segment offers products and services that help original equipment manufacturers, enterprise and government customers create and deploy, secure IoT connectivity solutions.